py2ai/py2ai.github.io/_posts/2026-05-03-Ruflo-Multi-Agent-AI-Orchestration-for-Claude-Code.md

 The completed task, with full context and documentation, is delivered back to the user.
 The feedback loop from Step 7 back to Step 3 ensures that future similar tasks are routed even more efficiently.

 ## Installation

+> **Takeaway:** With just `ruflo init`, Claude Code gains a complete nervous system for agent coordination -- no manual configuration needed.
+The 27 hooks automatically route tasks, learn from successful patterns, and coordinate agents in the background.

 ### Claude Code Plugin (Recommended)